Filip Filipović (American football)

-Early years
+Early life

 Filipovic moved from Yugoslavia to the United States as a foreign exchange student in 1992.
 He attended Howland High School.
 As a junior, he broke his foot in the season opener.
 As a senior, he served as the team's placekicker and punter, making 13 field goals and averaging 35 yards per punt.

 He enrolled at Urbana College where although he was named the starter at placekicker, he instead decided to give up football and transfer to Eastern Michigan University.
 In 1999, he walked on at Division II University of South Dakota.

 As a sophomore, he became the starter at punter, posting 57 punts for a 38.1-yard average and a long of 56 yards.
 As a junior, he registered 73 punts for a 40.7-yard average (seventh in Division II) and a long of 62 yards.

 As a senior, he served as the team's placekicker and punter, making 7-of-10 field goals for a 62.5 percent (third in the conference), 18-of-19 extra points for a 92.3 percent (fifth in the conference) and 53 punts for a 40.1-yard average (fourth in the conference).
 He finished his career with 183 punts for a 39.7-yard average and a long of 66 yards.